 used to specify the Nios II processor core(s), memory, and other components your system requires.
 Qsys automatically generates the interconnect logic to integrate the components in the hardware system.
-Qsys is integrated with Quartus II software.
-You can start it from Tools menu in Quartus II.

 Nios II EDS

 the Nios II Embedded Design Suite includes Nios II Software Build Tools (SBT) for Eclipse, which is an eclipse installation preconfigured to use a set of plugins to support developing software for the Nios II processor.
 To create a new Nios II C/C++ application project, the Nios II SBT for Eclipse uses information from the files generated by Qsys to learn about the target hardware.